apnadkarni/blt/doc/tabset.rst

   **-perforationrelief** *reliefName*
     Specifies the 3-D effect for a perforation.
-    *ReliefName* specifies how the perforation should appear relative to background of the *tabset* widget.
+    *ReliefName* specifies how the perforation should appear relative to background of the tab.
 Acceptable values are **raised**, **sunken**, **flat**, **ridge**, **solid**, and **groove**.
 For example, "raised" means the perforation should appear to protrude.
 The default is "flat".

   **-relief** *reliefName*
-    Specifies the 3-D effect for both tabs and folders.  *ReliefName* specifies how the tabs should appear relative to background of the *tabset* widget.
+    Specifies the 3-D effect for both tabs and folders.  *ReliefName* specifies how the tabs and folders should appear relative to background of the *pathName*.
 Acceptable values are **raised**, **sunken**, **flat**, **ridge**, **solid**, and **groove**.
 For example, "raised" means the tab should appear to protrude.
 The default is "raised".

   **-rotate** *numDegrees*
+    Specifies how to rotate the tab. *NumDegrees* must be one of the following.

+    **auto**
-    Specifies how to rotate the tab.
-If *numDegrees* is "0", "90", "180", or "270", this option overrides angle determined by the **-side** option.
-If *numDegrees* is "auto", then the tab angle is determined solely from the side that the tabs are placed.
+      The tab angle is determined solely from the side that the tabs are placed.
+See the **-side** option.
+    **0**
+      The tab will not be rotated, regardless of the side it is placed.
+    **90**
+      The tab is rotated 90 degrees, regardless of the side it is placed.
+    **180**
+      The tab is rotated 180 degrees, regardless of the side it is placed.
+    **270**
+      The tab is rotated 180 degrees, regardless of the side it is placed.

     The default is "auto".

   **-scrollcommand** *cmdPrefix*
     Specifies the prefix for a command for communicating with scrollbars.